Ammonium hexafluorozirconate

 Ammonium hexafluorozirconate is a complex inorganic compound of nitrogen, hydrogen, fluorine, and zirconium with the chemical formula (NH4)2ZrF6.
+It is the ammonium salt of hexafluorozirconic acid.

+Preparation

+Ammonium hexafluorozirconate can be prepared by adding ammonium fluoride solution to zirconium oxide solution in hydrofluoric acid.

 Uses

-Ammonium hexafluorozirconate is used in anticorrosion treatment of metals; it forms ultrafine metal powder by thermal decomposition.
+Ammonium hexafluorozirconate is used in anti-corrosion treatment of metals; it forms ultrafine metal powder by thermal decomposition.
 It is also used as an additive in dental impression materials.

+Ammonium hexafluorozirconate is of research interest for the treatment of silica substrates used in the activation of metallocene catalysts.
+The hexafluorozirconate anion is suitable because it contains a Lewis acidic metal.

+Related compounds

+Several mixed ammonium hexafluorozirconates with alkali metal cations isomorphously replacing ammonium have been characterized.

+An ammonium heptafluorozirconate ((NH_{4})_{3}ZrF_{7}) has also been characterized.